 Create checklist templates to ensure your equipment is in good shape before leaving the shop.

-Ladders are another tool that need to be consistently checked for damage.
+Ladders are another tool that needs to be consistently checked for damage.
 Twisting, bowing, and other damage are bound to happen from falls, drops, or improper hauling.

 In addition to making sure your tools and equipment are in safe working order, it might not be a bad idea to include an inventory section on your equipment checklist template.
 Nothing throws a wrench (sorry) in your day quite like showing up to a job site and realizing that you’re missing a tool for the job.